DoraAgyemang/Payroll-Analysis-1/README.md

 - Maximum employee salary
 - Average employee salary
   ### Employee salary by hours worked
   Every employee has an hour rate they get paid depending on the department they work.
-So the hour rate is multiplied by the number of hours worked to get the salary for all the weeks.
+So the hour rate is multiplied by the number of hours worked to get the salary for all the weeks.<p>
   ![image](https://github.com/MYZDEE/Payroll-Analysis-1/assets/128803445/3be53bac-d7a6-41a6-9ca4-ae04bab52202)
+  In our next